-Ten companies will be invited to pitch their plans at a one-day VentureClash final at Yale University.
+The nine finalists from seven countries will present in front of a panel of expert judges at a one day VentureClash final at Yale University.
 It will bring finalists into direct dialogue with Digital Health, Fintech, InsureTech and the Internet of Things experts, investors, customers and educators who are engaged in this clash of innovators.

 Pitney Bowes, Travelers, The Hartford, Prudential, Aetna, Navigators, Yale and the Yale New Haven Hospital System (the largest hospital system in the state), Sikorsky/Lockheed-Martin, General Dynamics/Electric Boat, Stanley, Black and Decker Ventures, AQR (one of the largest hedge funds in the world), Webster Bank, People’s United Bank, Bank of Ireland, Synchrony Financial, Medtronic, Boehringer Ingelheim, Magellan Health and Health Ventures are all corporate partners to VentureClash.
 Some of these companies, like The Hartford, are offering $25K to run beta tests to internally pilot relevant products at their headquarters.
 Others, like Stanley, Black and Decker Ventures, are looking to make co-investments.